jansviland/AdventOfCode/README.md

 # Advent of Code

-This is my attempt at solving the [Advent of Code](http://adventofcode.com/) puzzles.
+This is my solutions to the [Advent of Code](http://adventofcode.com/) puzzles.
 I have used C# and TDD to solve the puzzles.

 # Demo